s-yadav/react-number-format/documentation/v5/docs/numeric_format.md

 **default**: `true`

-Is set to `false`, negative numbers will not be allowed
+If set to `false`, negative numbers will not be allowed

 ```js
 import { NumericFormat } from 'react-number-format';